Ballot boxes bring rural voters security and ease of mind

 CIMARRON, Kan.
 (KSNW) – Mail-in ballots have been a source of controversy across the nation.
 As the country nears election day, officials are working to help voters feel confident in the system.

-The Kansas Secretary of State approved and provided each county across Kansas an official ballot drop box to help collect confidential sealed ballots.
+The Kansas Secretary of State approved and provided counties across Kansas an official ballot drop box to help collect confidential sealed ballots.

 In rural Gray County, the boxes are a welcomed sight because advance ballot requests are up.